KFL2155/Google-Certification-Case-Study/README.md

 SELECT DISTINCT Id
 FROM `coral-burner-397615.Wellness.Activity`

 Regarding credibility, the data seems to be credible based on author and ethics of how the data was obtained.
-There are a few concerns worth noting for the ourposes of this case study:
+There are a few concerns worth noting for the purposes of this case study:
 First, 33 users is a very small smaple size and is highly susceptible to bias and outliers skewing the analysis.
-Idealy, the sample size is close to 75-100 as there are millions of Fitbit users and 33 is a very small percentage of the population.
+Idealy, the sample size is close to 75-100 at a minimum as there are millions of Fitbit users and 33 is a very small percentage of the population.

 Secondly, this case-study is designed for a company with a **women-centric** business model.
 However, the Fitbit Database is not clear as to the gender distribution of it's users.
 In other words, it would be important to know of the users of the database are mostly women are men.
 The database might not be too helpful if most of the users were male as women and men have different metabolism that affect weight, calories burned, etc.